bigjonroberts/140hourmovie/faq.md

 - Why isn't my vote showing up yet? <br/> A. Vote information is updated at least once per day.

 ### Miscellaneous Questions
-- Will the live stream show you sleeping?</br>A. No.  Ewww.
+- Will the live stream show you sleeping? <br/> A. No.  Ewww.
 Go away.

 Q. What is the answer to life, the universe, and everything? <br/> A. 42